HIGH IMPACT AREAS SCALP, GENITAL, PALMOPLANTAR, AND NAIL PSORIASIS

 AO DISCLOSURE:

-In an as observed analysis (AO) missing visit data were excluded from calculations for that visit, which may increase the percent of responders.
-All observed data were used regardless of premature discontinuation of study drug, initiation of concomitant medication, or rescue medication.
+In an as observed analysis (AO) missing visit data was excluded from calculations for that visit, which may increase the percent of responders.
+All observed data was used regardless of premature discontinuation of study drug, initiation of concomitant medication, or rescue medication.
 The same patient may not have a response at each timepoint.

 STUDY DESIGN:

-PPASI=Palmoplantar Psoriasis Area and Severity Index; ppIGA=Palmoplantar Psoriasis Investigator's Global Assessment; SD=Standard Deviation; sPGA=static Physician's Global Assessment.
+AO=as observed; NRI-C=nonresponder imputation incorporating multiple imputations to handle missing data due to COVID-19; OL=open-label; PPASI=Palmoplantar Psoriasis Area and Severity Index; ppIGA=Palmoplantar Psoriasis Investigator's Global Assessment; SD=standard deviation; sPGA=static Physician's Global Assessment.

 FROM A SUBGROUP ANALYSIS OF UltlMMa-1 AND UltlMMa-2 BELOW